Significant-Gravitas/AutoGPT/README.md

 📈 To challenge evo.ninja, AutoGPT, and others, submit your benchmark run to the [Leaderboard](#-leaderboard), and maybe your agent will be up here next!

+### How to Run Evo Ninja
+To run Evo Ninja, follow these steps:
+1. Install all prerequisites (nvm, yarn)
+2. Clone the evo.ninja repository: `git clone https://github.com/polywrap/evo.ninja`
+3. Activate the correct node version: `nvm install && nvm use`
+4. Install dependencies: `yarn && yarn build`
+5. Run the agent: `yarn start`
+6. Prompt the agent and watch it do its magic!

+For detailed instructions, visit the [evo.ninja documentation](https://github.com/polywrap/evo.ninja#readme), and for live support, join the [evo.ninja discord](https://discord.com/invite/r3rwh69cCa)

 ## 🧱 Building blocks

 ### 🏗️ Forge